senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 ## SzConfig

-1. **addDataSource**
+1. **addDataSource** (registerDataSource)

-    - Adds a new data source to this instance.
+    - Adds a data source to this configuration.
+        - This does not immediately change the repository until save.
+        - This refers to the label of the datasource added to the configuration.
+        -

-1. **deleteDataSource**
+1. **deleteDataSource** (unregisterDataSource)

-    - Deletes a data source from this instance.
+    - Removes a data source from this configuration.
         - Is idempotent
+        - This does not immediately change the repository until save
+        - Cannot delete a datasource that has records referring to it.
+        - Does not delete records.
+        - For more detail see:  <http://docs.senzing.com/>.....

 1. **export**

-    - Retrieves the configuration definition for this instance.
+    - Retrieves the definition for this configuration.

-1. **getDataSources**
+1. **getDataSources** (getDataSourceRegistry)

-    - Gets the data sources for this instance.
+    - Gets the data source registry for this configuration.

 ## SzConfigManager

-1. **createConfigFromConfigID**
+1. **createConfigFromConfigId**

     - Creates a new SzConfig instance for a configuration ID.